Data dictionaries

 You can define regular expression patterns for strings and lists of enums in your data dictionaries.
 The available properties depend on the format type:

-Parameter Format type Description
+Parameter | Format type | Description |

-Pattern String
+Pattern | String |

-The OpenAPI Specification defines the pattern format as ECMA Script.
-42Crunch API Security Platform uses the pattern format PCRE1 compiled with the PCRE_JAVASCRIPT_COMPAT option which uses ECMA Script syntax for constructs where ECMA Script and PCRE would be different, such as the support of \U and \u for unicode.
+A regular expression for the accepted string pattern The OpenAPI Specification defines the pattern format as ECMA Script.
+42Crunch API Security Platform uses the pattern format PCRE1 compiled with the |

-Example Both An example of how an acceptable value could look.
+Example | Both | An example of how an acceptable value could look. |

-Min length and max length String The length limitations for accepted string values.
-These must match length limits defined in the regular expression pattern.
+Min length and max length | String | The length limitations for accepted string values.
+These must match length limits defined in the regular expression pattern. |

-Enum Enum List of allowed enum values (for example, enum1, enum2, enum3).
+Enum | Enum | List of allowed enum values (for example, enum1, enum2, enum3 ). |

 Both format types also let you define additional details that characterizes the data in question:

-• Sensitivity level: How sensitive is the data in question, from not sensitive at all to critical (defaults to medium).
+- Sensitivity level: How sensitive is the data in question, from not sensitive at all to critical (defaults to medium).

-• GDPR or PII data: Can the data in question include information that falls under General Data Protection Regulation, or is Personally Identifiable Information.
+- GDPR or PII data: Can the data in question include information that falls under General Data Protection Regulation, or is Personally Identifiable Information.

-• Identifier: Is the data in question an object identifier (for example, UUID, GUID).
+- Identifier: Is the data in question an object identifier (for example, UUID, GUID).